hitzhangjie/golang-debugger/doc/dwarf/die-desc-datatype.md

 What distinguishes a variable is where its value is stored and its scope.

-1. A variable can be stored at global data section, stack, heap or register.
+- A variable can be stored at global data section, stack, heap or register.

-2. Variable’s scope describes where it can be known in the program, to some extent, its scope is determined by declaration.
+- Variable’s scope describes where it can be known in the program, to some extent, its scope is determined by declaration.
 Dwarf documents where the variable is defined in triplet (file, line, column).

-#### 5.3.2.6 Location Expressions
+#### 5.3.2.6 Location

-##### 5.3.2.6.1 Introduction

 Dwarf provides a very general schema to describe how to locate the data represented by a variable.
 That is Dwarf location attribute DW_AT_location, which specifies a sequence of operations to tell debugger how to locate the data.